dart-lang/site-www/src/_guides/language/effective-dart/design.md

 const screenWidth = 640; // Inferred as int.
 {% endprettify %}

+"Obvious" isn't precisely defined, but these are all good candidates:

+* Literals.
+* Constructor invocations.
+* References to other constants that are explicitly typed.
+* Simple expressions on numbers and strings.
+* Factory methods like `int.parse()`, `Future.wait()`, etc. that readers are expected to be familiar with.

-You may still wish to explicitly annotate even when inference would fill in the same type.
-If the inference relies on values or declarations from other libraries, you may want to annotate the type in *your* declaration so that a change to that other library doesn't silently change the type of your own API without you realizing.
+When in doubt, add a type annotation.
+Even when a type is obvious, you may still wish to explicitly annotate.
+If the inferred type relies on values or declarations from other libraries, you may want to type annotate *your* declaration so that a change to that other library doesn't silently change the type of your own API without you realizing.

-This guideline does *not* mean you can never use the dynamic type in a public signature, just that you should *annotate* it explicitly when you do so.

-### PREFER type annotating private declarations whose type isn't inferred.
+### CONSIDER type annotating private fields and top-level variables if the type isn't obvious.

 Type annotations on your public declarations help *users* of your code.
-Nearly as important is guiding *maintainers* of your code.
-Adding type annotations to private member and variable declarations can help future readers of your code understand it, and help corral bugs.

-{:.good-style}
-<?code-excerpt "misc/lib/effective_dart/design_good.dart (type-private)"?>
-{% prettify dart %}
-class CallChainVisitor {
-  final SourceVisitor _visitor;
-  final Expression _target;
-  // ···
-  void _writeCall(Expression call) { ... }
-}
-{% endprettify %}

-This guideline is deliberately softer than the previous one because the benefits of static typing are smaller when code is confined within a single library.
-In practice, though, most Dart users type annotate all declarations, public or private.
+Types on private members help *maintainers*.
+The scope of a private declaration is smaller and those who need to know the type of that declaration are also more likely to be familiar with the surrounding code.
+That makes it reasonable to lean more heavily on inference and omit types for private declarations, which is why this guideline is softer than the previous one.

+If you think the initializer expression&mdash;whatever it is&mdash;is sufficiently clear, then you may omit the annotation.
+But if you think annotating helps make the code clearer, then add one.

-### AVOID annotating types for initialized local variables.
+### AVOID type annotating initialized local variables.

-Function bodies in idiomatic code tend to be short, and the types of local variables are almost always obvious and inferrable from the initializing expression.
-Writing that type down is often simply visual noise.
-Instead, spend that energy choosing a great *name* for your local variable.
+Local variables, especially in modern code where functions tend to be small, have very little scope.
+Omitting the type focuses the reader's attention on the more important *name* of the variable and its initialized value.

 {:.good-style}
 <?code-excerpt "misc/lib/effective_dart/design_good.dart (omit-types-on-locals)"?>